Eight Forest Lane

 Instructions

-• Place in the fridge to chill for 30 minutes.
+• Place the balls in the fridge to chill for about 30 minutes before serving.

 Notes